Effective Date: January 10, 2019

 Special Categories of Personal Data

-We also collect special categories of personal data in particular health data, including whether or not you have a disability for which the organization needs to make reasonable adjustments during the recruitment process, and other special categories of personal data such as racial or ethnic origin.
+We also collect and process special categories of personal data in particular health data, including whether or not you have a disability for which the organization needs to make reasonable adjustments during the recruitment process, and other special categories of personal data such as racial or ethnic origin.

 Depending on the role that you apply for, and only if we offer you a contract of employment, we will also process criminal records and information regarding criminal offences or proceedings if revealed in a background check.
 For roles involving the processing of financial information, we are also obliged to seek information about your credit history.